 "Anna Karenina" is the most important book read by the great Russian writer Leo Tolstoy.
 The protagonist Anna Karenina in the book is one of the most moving images of women in Russian literature and the most beautiful in the history of world literature.
 One of the plump female images.

 The novel is composed of two parallel lines: one is Anna’s tragedy in pursuit of love and happiness.
-She doesn’t love her lifeless bureaucratic husband Karenin at all, and she falls in love with the suave young military officer Volensky at first sight he ran away from home, so Despised by the upper class, they had a relationship crisis with Volinsky, and finally committed suicide in complete despair.
+She doesn’t love her lifeless bureaucratic husband Karenin at all, and she falls in love with the suave young military officer Volensky at first sight he ran away from home, so Despised by the upper class, they have a relationship crisis with Volinsky, and finally committed suicide in complete despair.

 This exposes the hypocrisy, coldness, and corruption of the Russian upper-class society in the 19th century; the other is that the landlord of the province, Levin, has gone through various ups and downs and finally established a happy family with his beloved aristocratic lady Ji Di, as well as his economic reforms in the face of rural bankruptcy.